Skip to Content

 The bulbousa plant is another tillandsia with a distinct look.
 As the name suggests, the bulbosa seems to grow out from a central bulb with long thin leaves which weave in and out of each other, somewhat like antlers.
 The bulbosa is flexible and only needs a misting about twice a week.

-Each plant will look distinctive as its tendrils fan out in interesting ways.
+Each plant will look distinctive as its tendrils fan out in exciting ways.
 It is worth noting that I keep my bulbosa plants inside because their hollow bulbs serve as attractive homes for ants if the plants are left outside.

 Tillandsia Caput-Medusae